How to get the most from nonprofit blogs: Advice from the Storytelling Nonprofit

-With most nonprofit teams strapped for time, it can be challenging to make blogging and content creation a priority.
-But if your organization starts a blog and starts writing consistently, it can make a big difference in your site traffic and email list growth, not to mention awareness around your nonprofit's work and goals.
+With most nonprofit teams strapped for time, it can be challenging to prioritize blogging and content creation.
+But when organizations start a blog and write consistently, it makes a big difference in site traffic and email list growth, not to mention awareness around the nonprofit's work and goals.

-We sat down with Vanessa Chase Lockshin, President of The Storytelling Nonprofit, for a conversation on getting started with nonprofit blogs and how to make sure you're spending your time wisely to get the best results from your blog.
-Lockshin has been a consultant to nonprofits for the last six years and works with organizations from the US and Canada who work in healthcare, education, and other areas, helping them tell their story in meaningful ways.
+We sat down with Vanessa Chase Lockshin, President of The Storytelling Nonprofit, for a conversation on getting started with nonprofit blogs and how to make sure time is spent wisely to get the best results.
+Lockshin has been a consultant to nonprofits for the last six years and works with organizations from the US and Canada in healthcare, education, and other areas, helping them tell their story in meaningful ways.

 Nonprofit Blogs: How to Get the Most from Your Blog from Antidote Technologies on Vimeo.